-~~The City shall a~~Amend the Land Development Regulations as needed to continue to-implementing the objectives of the TCEA, the Downtown and Major Corridors Master Plan (2013) and the Community Redevelopment Area (CRA) Plan.
+2035-2045 Comprehensive Plan Mobility Element Policy 2A.2.1 Amend the Land Development Regulations as needed to continue implementing the objectives of the TCEA, the Downtown and Major Corridors Master Plan (2013) and the Community Redevelopment Area (CRA) Plan.
 All new development proposed along the various TOD overlay districts must be transit-oriented in nature and is subject to regulations governing Transportation Demand Management.

-~~The City will d~~Regularly develop, monitor and evaluate economic incentives for private development within the Regional Activity Center (RAC).
+Policy 2A.2.2 Regularly develop, monitor and evaluate economic incentives for private development within the Regional Activity Center (RAC).
 The City will support future development within the RAC by encouraging TCEA mobility strategies.

-~~The City will continue to identify~~Evaluate targeted mobility strategies and funding opportunities to encourage mass transit access via expansion of fixed-route transit, trolleys, demand-response transit, or other alternative transit forms to connect residents and visitors to the downtown, the future FEC station, and businesses along the PCD overlay corridors.
-Strategies and opportunities that will be sought~~Actions to be undertaken~~ by the City to advance the implementation of this policy include:

-1. Conduct the necessary study to Establishing a transit impact fee program to improve and expand public transit options within the Transportation Concurrency Exception Area.
-2. Utilize~~Reserve~~ future proceeds from the half (1⁄2) penny sales tax allocated by the County under the Peoples Transportation Plan ~~for~~to fund TCEA mobility strategies.
+Policy 2A.2.3 Evaluate targeted mobility strategies and funding opportunities to encourage mass transit access via expansion of fixed-route transit, demand-response transit, or other alternative transit forms to connect residents and visitors to the downtown, the future FEC station, and businesses along the PCD overlay corridors.
+Actions to be undertaken by the City to advance the implementation of this policy include: 1.
+Conduct the necessary study to establish a transit impact fee program to improve and expand public transit options within the Transportation Concurrency Exception Area.
+2. Reserve future proceeds from the half (1⁄2) penny sales tax allocated by the County under the Peoples Transportation Plan to fund TCEA mobility strategies.
 3. Continue to improve the fleet, service headways, operations and route coverage of the NoMi Express to equitably serve all residents.
 4. Utilize transportation enhancement funds administered through FDOT District 6 for TCEA mobility strategies.
 5. Pursue grants available from the Miami-Dade County MPO and all other transportation agencies.
 6. Work with local and regional employers to promote voluntary transit subsidy benefit programs that incentivize the use of transit by employees for their home-work commute.
 7. Evaluate implementing a transit incentive program for City employees.

-~~The City shall ensure~~Secure funding mechanisms for mobility strategies through the Land Development Code, as appropriate.

-~~The City shall e~~Evaluate and amend its Land Development Regulations~~the LDRs, as necessary~~, to ensure that procedures for implementing identified funding mechanisms for transit improvements are consistent with all applicable project criteria of the Miami-Dade MPO's Long Range Transportation Planning Process.
+Policy 2A.2.4 Secure funding mechanisms for mobility strategies through the Land Development Code, as appropriate.
+Policy 2A.2.5 Evaluate and amend the LDRs, as necessary, to ensure that procedures for implementing identified funding mechanisms for transit improvements are consistent with all applicable project criteria of the Miami-Dade MPO's Long Range Transportation Planning Process.